vsunkara23/Real_Estate_Leads_Scraper/README.md

 # Real_Estate_Leads_Scraper

+**Goal**
+1) Finding leads or Real Estate data of ongoing projects in Indian Market.

 **Problem:**
-1) Finding leads or Real Estate data of ongoing projects in Indian Market.
-2) Time wasted on manually searching and filling details of leads.
+1) Time wasted on manually searching and filling details of leads in excel sheet.
-3) Some leads don't have enough details such as contact information like phone number and website.
+2) Some leads don't have enough details such as contact information like phone number and website.
-4) Lack of information slows down business.
+3) Lack of information slows down business.
-5) Efficiency of workers lost on useless tasks of time-consuming manual labor.
+4) Money wasted on time-consuming employee search for quality leads.

 **Solution:**
 1) Web scraper to automate process of finding leads and filling details into excel sheet programmatically.